mjhea0/mjhea0.github.com/source/_posts/2014-05-04-adding-a-captcha-to-sinatra-to-minimize-spam.markdown

 ---
 layout: post
+toc: true
 title: "Adding a Captcha to Sinatra to Minimize Spam"
 date: 2014-05-04 18:43
 comments: true
 categories: ruby
 ---

 Spam is irritating.

 It's been especially irritating on a [blog](http://sinatra-sings.herokuapp.com/) I created for a Sinatra [tutorial](http://mherman.org/blog/2013/06/08/designing-with-class-sinatra-plus-postgresql-plus-heroku) hosted on Heroku where the database was filling up so quickly I had to run a [script](https://github.com/mjhea0/sinatra-blog/blob/master/reset.rb) to delete all rows once a week.
 Ugh.

 So, let’s add a [captcha](https://github.com/bmizerany/sinatra-captcha) to our blog in just five simple steps that will take less than five minutes element in order to help prevent so much spam.

-## Steps:
+## Steps

 ### 1. Add the following gem to your *Gemfile*: